Skip to main content

 Logging Limitations

-Only RPC errors and transaction submissions are logged — successful read operations are not captured.
+Log availability can vary by method, response type, network, and plan.
 To maintain optimal endpoint performance, logging operates on a best-effort basis.
 Some logs may be dropped during high-traffic periods to preserve low latency.

 Retention and Access